vergaloy/CNMF_E-master/CellReg-master/README.md

 # Cell registration across multiple sessions in large-scale calcium imaging data
-This package is an implementation of a probabilistic approach for tracking the same neurons (cell registration) across multiple sessions in Ca2+ imaging data, developed by Sheintuch et al., 2017.
+This package is an implementation of a probabilistic approach for tracking the same neurons (cell registration) across multiple sessions in Ca2+ imaging data.
 The package includes a GUI that supports the entire registration procedure.

+For more information contact lironsheintuch@gmail.com or join our [slack channel](https://cellreg.slack.com).

 ## Setting up the repository
+We encourage the use of official versions (e.g., v1.3.5) for easier debugging processes.
+Switch to the releases tab on GitHub and checkout the latest version.

 1. Cloning:
 `git clone https://github.com/zivlab/CellReg.git`
 2. Checkout version:
-`git checkout v<major>.<minor>.<bugfix> (e.g., v1.1.5)`
+`git checkout v<major>.<minor>.<bugfix> (e.g., v1.3.5)`
 3. Run `setup.m`

 ## Usage and documentation